percolate/wordpress/README.md

 ##### 4. Map Channel Topics and Subtopics

 * Percolate License Topics will appear on the left
 * Select WordPress categories for each Percolate topic.
 * Unmapped Topics will not import

-**Note:** after this step, you may “Save” without configuring templates, and return at any time
+**Note:** after this step, you may “Save” without configuring templates, and return at any time.

-### Custom template configuration
+#### Custom template configuration

 This process requires that Custom Creative templates have been configured for your License in Percolate.
 For assistance with Custom Creative templates, please reach out to your Percolate Engagement Manager or Product Specialist.

 In addition to template mapping, you can set specific import rules to be set for each License:Channel configuration:

 | Earliest import | Percolate statuses imported | Description |